1 Obesity Alters the Metabolism

 • Leptin signals energy status to other organs.

-• Adiponectin is involved in regulation of glucose, fat metabolism and immune response.
+• Adiponectin is involved in the regulation of glucose, fat metabolism and immune response.

-• Cytokines signal inflammation status within a tissue and between tissues and organs.
+• Pro-inflammatory cytokines signal inflammation status within the adipose tissue and between tissues and organs.

 3. Obesity increases systemic chronic inflammation (SCI).